Analyze and share your data with Excel templates

 This template was created from the Settings page so it will appear on the menu under Excel Templates.
 If it had been created from a records list, it would appear under Personal Excel Templates.

-If you have Microsoft Excel Online, you can see the data in place in an Excel window in Customer Engagement apps.
-If not, or if you’d rather create the Excel file, click Download <template name>.
+If you have Microsoft Excel Online, you can see the data in place in an Excel window in customer engagement apps (such as Dynamics 365 Sales and Customer Service).
+If not, or if you'd rather create the Excel file, click Download <template name>.

 What you see in the Excel spreadsheet is based on two things:

-Dynamics 365 for Customer Engagement apps records.
-The view you choose to export from determines what Customer Engagement apps records you see in the exported Excel file.
-For example, if you selected Closed Opportunities, you’ll see those records even if you used the template created with My Open Opportunities.
+Records.
+The view you choose to export from determines what records you see in the exported Excel file.
+For example, if you selected Closed Opportunities, you'll see those records even if you used the template created with My Open Opportunities.